-Only students who have undertaken the two years, attended the immersion schools (or provided documented evidence that they have acquired similar training in their locality) and submitted the assignments will be awarded a certificate of completion.
-The certificate enables graduates of the Apprenticeship to become Associate Members of the Irish Register of Herbalists.
+Only students who have undertaken the two years, attended the immersions (or provided documented evidence that they have acquired similar training in their locality), submitted their assignments and passed all elements of the continuous assessment will be awarded a certificate of completion.

-Students wishing to become full clinical practitioners can then undertake a further 3 years clinical training and study to allow them to take the final clinical exam and gain the Herbal Practitioner Diploma.
+Students wishing to become full clinical practitioners can then apply to undertake a further 3 years clinical training and study to gain the Herbal Practitioner Diploma.

-Undertaking the Apprenticeship and Clinical Training Programme, completing all course assignments and requirements and passing the final clinical exam gives a sufficient level of training (complying with the IRH core curriculum) to enable graduates to apply for full membership of the IRH, the CPP and to NIMH via the individual registration route.
+Undertaking the Apprenticeship and Clinical Training Programme, completing all course assignments and requirements and passing the final clinical exam gives a sufficient level of training (complying with the IRH core curriculum) to enable graduates to apply for full membership of the IRH, and the CPP and to apply to NIMH via the individual registration route.
 The School is continuing to work with other professional organisations to enable students to join them.